 Volunteering is fun and rewarding.
 Events benefit your child in providing an occasion for them to remember as well as money to buy equipment that will enhance their school experience.
-If you would like to join the PA please speak to the school office who can put you in touch directly with the Parent's Association.

 Starting Nursery

 Starting Nursery is an exciting time for you and your child.
 We will do everything possible to ensure your child is happy, feels secure and develops a thirst for lifelong learning.